drum445/objectify/README.md

 Uses the JSON library from stdlib to allow from_json to be used to prevent the need for messy custom initializers on each class.
 Simply ```include Objectify::Mappable``` in classes that will be created from a SQL result set
+This include is not needed if your class is using JSON.mapping

 ## Installation